Curtin University: Libraries and collections

 The main library building is the TL Robertson Library, on the Bentley campus.
 It opened in 1972.
 After the building was extended in the 1990s, the university began a major refurbishment in 2021, due for completion in 2023.
+Hames Sharley and Schmidt Hammer Lassen Architects were commissioned to redesign the 1972 Brutalist building at a cost of $60 million.
+The redesign incorporated a central atrium and an additional 2000 sqft of internal space.
 Also on the Bentley campus is the John Curtin Prime Ministerial Library, holding a large collection of papers relating to John Curtin as well as other special collections, including the papers of political figures John Dawkins, Geoff Gallop, Hazel Hawke, and Carmen Lawrence, and Curtin academics Mike Daube (tobacco control) and Jules Black (sexology).

 John Curtin Gallery

 The John Curtin Gallery (JCG) is on the Bentley campus, in building 200A.
 It has a focus on contemporary art, learning and research.

 Academic profile

 The university is one of the partners in the Western Australian Pregnancy Cohort (Raine) Study, one of the largest cohorts of pregnancy, childhood, adolescence and early adulthood to be carried out anywhere in the world.

+The Bankwest Curtin Economics Centre (BCEC) was established in 2012.
+It was set up through a partnership between Curtin and Bankwest.
+In 2025, its funding arrangement was subsequently renewed for a further three years to support social and economic research in areas including housing affordability, gender equity, poverty, and economic diversification.

 Curtin's Creative Writing staff and alumni have won the Miles Franklin Award seven times.

+Curtin students participate in the Binar Space Programme's satellite research.
+In 2023, one of the final-year undergraduate physics and engineering students led a prototype satellite launch to test instruments and designs.
+As part of its BinarX program, Curtin also involves high school students in the development of experimental payloads for spacecraft intended for orbital missions.